Blog

 It’s also known as the “Big Boy.”
 There were 25 Big Boy locomotives built exclusively for the Union Pacific Railroad.

-What are the Wheel Configurations on Strasburg Rail Road’s Steam Locomotives?
+Wheel Configurations on Strasburg Rail Road’s Steam Locomotives

 Now that you’ve learned about the different types of wheel configurations, here are the different types of wheel configurations you can see at Strasburg Rail Road.